Loading of atoms into an optical trap with high initial phase-space density

-It should be noted that the low temperature of the atoms in the optical trap demonstrated here is quite striking.
-The temperature is much less than 1/50 of the trap depth $U = k_{\mathrm{B}} \times 1.0$ mK), while the conventional loading method is usually accompanied with the heating of atoms (an initial temperature $T \sim U/4$ has been reported \cite{PhysRevA.62.013406}).
-Considering the deformation of the trap due to the scattering force \cite{PhysRevLett.57.314}, the net potential depth is $U = k_\mathrm{B} \times$ 700 $\mu$K, and $T$ is still much less than $U/10$.
-The absence of the magnetic-field gradient in our case is supposed to be essential for achieving a low temperature.
-PGC is homogeneous in our scheme, unlike loading from a MOT, in which the magnetic-field gradient degrades PGC.
-A typical field gradient of 10 G/cm prevents the cooling in the optical trap with the waist of only a few tens of $\mu$m.
+It should be noted that the low temperature of the atoms in the optical trap demonstrated here is quite striking compared with the loading from MOT.
+The conventional loading method is usually accompanied with the heating of atoms (an initial temperature $T \sim U/4$ has been reported \cite{PhysRevA.62.013406}), after which the temperature settles to $\sim U/10$ due to evaporation.
+The temperature here is well less than 1/10 of the trap depth, which is kept constant to $k_\mathrm{B} \times$ 280 $\mu$K for these data.
+Considering the deformation of the trap due to the scattering force \cite{PhysRevLett.57.314}, the net potential depth is $U = k_\mathrm{B} \times$ 230 $\mu$K and $T$ is still less than $U/10$.
+This result indicates that the atoms in the optical trap are cooled by the PGC during the loading.

 The atom number in the optical trap also depends on the repump beam intensity $I_\mathrm{R}$ and detuning $\Delta_\mathrm{R}$.
-Fig. \ref{fig:repump-dependence} shows the atom numbers in the optical trap for different repump parameters.
-As in the case of loading from the MOT \cite{PhysRevA.62.013406}, the atom number is maximized when the repump beam parameters $I_\mathrm{R}$ and $\Delta_\mathrm{R}$ are weak and near zero, respectively.
-It can be seen in Fig. \ref{fig:repump-dependence}(a) that the profile becomes broader when the beam intensity is increased from $I_\mathrm{R}$ = 9.7 $\mu$W/cm$^2$ to 19 $\mu$W/cm$^2$, with the peak atom number decreased.
-A dip around the resonance is observed for a beam of $I_\mathrm{R}$ = 39 $\mu$W/cm$^2$.
+Figure \ref{fig:repump-dependence} shows the atom numbers in the optical trap for different repump parameters.
+As in the case of loading from the MOT \cite{PhysRevA.62.013406}, the atom number is maximized when the repump beam parameters $I_\mathrm{R}$ is weak with $\Delta_\mathrm{R}$ close to zero.
+As shown in Fig. \ref{fig:repump-dependence}(a), the profile is sharp for weak repump power of $I_\mathrm{R}$ = 10 $\mu$W/cm$^2$, while the profile broadens and a dip around the resonance appears for a beam of $I_\mathrm{R}$ = 28 $\mu$W/cm$^2$ with the peak atom number slightly decreased.
 This result suggests that an excessive repumping rate leads to the atom loss.
 The decrease in the atom number with the increase of $I_\mathrm{R}$ is most probably related to the light-assisted collisional loss, as discussed in detail in \cite{PhysRevA.62.013406}.
-The optimal $\Delta_\mathrm{R}$ is approximately +20 MHz.
-The difference from the resonance can be explained by the AC Stark shift in the optical trap, which makes the resonance frequency increase by a few tens of MHz.
+The atom number is maximum for weak and resonant ($\Delta_\mathrm{R}$ = 0 MHz) in the configuration of this experiment.